 The DIRI Research Committee has been formed for the purpose of conducting basic and applied research.
 The Committee reviews research proposals and solicits donations to support meritorious research projects.
 We greatly appreciate your tax-deductible donations and your research proposals!

-Paula Stall - Psychologist, PhD in Neurology from Faculty of Medicine of the University of São Paulo, Certified Rolfer and graduate of the Dr. Ida Rolf Institute.
-With 9 years in research experience, Paula is a specialist in psychosomatic and anthroposophy.
+Paula Stall - Psychologist, Ph.D. in Neurology from Faculty of Medicine of the University of São Paulo, Certified Rolfer, and graduate of the Dr. Ida Rolf Institute.
+With 9 years of research experience, Paula is a specialist in psychosomatic and anthroposophy.
 Paula has been operating for 14 years in private practice in São Paulo, Brazil.

-Pedro, is an advanced Rolfing® and Rolf Movement® Instructor and is a former professor of Somatic Psychology.
-He has done both his master and his doctorate dissertations in Rolfing®, trying to bridge Psychology to Structural Integration.
+Pedro is an Advanced Rolfing and Rolf Movement® Instructor and is a former professor of Somatic Psychology.
+He has done both his master's and his doctorate dissertations in Rolfing, trying to bridge Psychology to Structural Integration.
 Besides articles written for the DIRI’s journals, he has devoted time to lever research within the educational programs of DIRI, promoting and orienting Case Studies, both in the Basic Curriculum as well as in post-graduation programs in his native Brazil.
-He believes science as a communitarian event and that we need to communicate the empirical results of our work through Case Studies.
+He believes science is a communitarian event and that we need to communicate the empirical results of our work through Case Studies.

 Vaclav Kremen is a Certified Rolfer currently appointed as an assistant professor and principal engineer in the Neurology Department of the Mayo Clinic in Rochester, MN.
 He possesses peer-reviewed research experience and is also faculty at the Czech Technical University in Prague as an associate professor of Biomedical Engineering.
-He studied Rolfing in ERA and had been run his private Rolfing practice in Prague, Czech Republic.
+He studied Rolfing in Europe and ran his private Rolfing practice in Prague, Czech Republic.
 Currently, he resides in the United States.